ilDon/changelog-flow/README.md

 You will then be asked to enter the description of the new log item.
 Be sure to [write good git commit messages](https://juffalow.com/other/write-good-git-commit-message)!

-`@BOHR/changelogger` will then ask you if you want to
+`changelog-flow` will then ask you if you want to

 - `Add another change`: takes you back to the change type selection to repeat the process for a new log entry;
 - `Save changes and update the CHANGELOG`: saves the changes in the `temp` property in `changelog.json`.